The S in ESG: How to Communicate Social Impact

 Community engagement:

-An active participant in society, a company's commitment to community engagement transcends financial transactions.
-Philanthropic efforts, volunteerism, and support for local development projects exemplify a company's dedication to giving back and being a positive force within the communities it serves.
+As an active participant in society, a company’s commitment to community engagement extends beyond financial transactions.
+Philanthropic efforts, volunteerism, and support for local development projects exemplify a company’s dedication to giving back and being a positive force within the communities it serves.

 Content marketing strategy: To communicate its community engagement efforts, a company could develop a multimedia campaign showcasing its involvement in local projects and initiatives.

-This could include video documentaries highlighting the impact of the company's contributions to the community, interviews with beneficiaries, and interactive features inviting customers to participate in volunteer activities.
+This could include documentary videos highlighting the impact of the company’s community contributions, interviews with beneficiaries, and interactive features that invite customers to participate in volunteer activities.

 Consumer protection: